erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/21_modelling_the_system.md

 Given their complexity this is done using a computer algebra system.
 See appendix @Sec:3d-pointmass-eom for the resulting equations and SymPy code used to obtain them.

-Sadly the use of spherical coordinates to describe the kinematic constraints of the system leads to numerical issues during simulation.
+Sadly, the use of spherical coordinates to describe the kinematic constraints of the system leads to numerical issues during simulation.
 The issues arise due to the fact that we can arrive at the same coordinates by flipping the azimuthal angle by 180° and flipping the sign of the polar angle (@Fig:3d-model-angle-issues).
 While such jumps do not cause issues regarding the position of the pendulum, the spikes in angular velocity incorrectly represent the kinetic energy in the system.
 The effect of this can vary depending of the excitation/initial conditions of the simulation (see @Fig:2d-3d-comparison-large-exitation-spherical and @Fig:2d-3d-comparison-small-exitation in the appendix).